Lost luggage auctions

 Walking away with someone else's luggage could bag you big bucks.
 It's all about buying people's unclaimed suitcases, via lost luggage auctions.

-Is it all pants?
 Not necessarily – you may get lucky with designer goods.
-In fact, as many auction houses now separate the contents from the suitcases, you may not have to bother with any dirty laundry at all.
+In fact, as some auction houses now separate the contents from the suitcases, you may not have to bother with any dirty laundry at all.

-Either way, it's usually the suitcases themselves that are worth most.
+Either way, it's often the suitcases themselves that are worth most.
 Even if you do buy a full suitcase, you're unlikely to get a bag brimming with diamonds.
 Airlines will have unlocked cases first – they need to check for passengers' ID and ensure what's in there is legal – and auction houses will remove significant valuables such as iPods, jewellery and perfume.

 It's pot luck.
 Could be full of designer gear or someone's soiled smalls!